 Step back in time to this historic island.
 Churchill Island features historic buildings, working farm, heritage gardens, walking tracks, whip cracking and much more.

-We could easily spent half day at Churchill Island, there were activities available all day long.
+You can easily spend half day at Churchill Island, there were activities available all day long.

 The special thing about this island is the heritage houses and some of the activities available such as cow milking and etc. Wind the clock to the old days and experience the old colonial houses environment on the island.
 For kids, visit the animal farm and see the horses, ducks, pigs, chickens and etc.